Boston University’s Most Notable Alumni

 27. Joshua Smith

 Graduating from Boston University in 1955, Joshua Smith was the fourth president of Borough of Manhattan Community College and oversaw the construction of the BMCC campus in downtown Manhattan.
-An Emeritus Professor of Higher Education at the School of Education, he’s cited by Diverse Issues in High Education as one of the most influential figures in higher education in the 20th century.[7]
+An Emeritus Professor of Higher Education at the School of Education, he’s cited by Diverse Issues in Higher Education as one of the most influential figures in higher education in the 20th century.[7]

 28. Phyllis Brauner